Early Childhood Master’s Degree Programs

-With a master’s in early childhood education from Bank Street, you’ll learn how to help children from birth to second grade build a healthy foundation for social, emotional, and cognitive growth that will serve them for the rest of their lives
+With an early childhood masters degree from Bank Street, you’ll learn how to help children from birth to second grade build a healthy foundation for social, emotional, and cognitive growth that will serve them for the rest of their lives.

 You’ll also learn to support and advocate for children and families with various racial, linguistic, and cultural backgrounds, as well as for children with a range of developmental variations.
 Our social justice-oriented practice will guide you toward a deeper understanding of the forces impacting children’s lives in an interdependent and ever-changing world.